fifikobayashi/FlashMintArbitrage/README.md

 ***Aren't you just Brrrrrr'ing like the Federal Reserve?***

 There's a common perception of leveraging unlimited flash mint funds to wreck havoc across the DeFi landscape.
-As prompted by @DeFiGod1 on [twitter](https://twitter.com/DeFiGod1/status/1320106538615377920), what you can do with the flash minted tokens is still subject to the quantum of liquidity of flash mint friendly DEXs.
+As prompted by @DeFiGod1 on [twitter](https://twitter.com/DeFiGod1/status/1320106538615377920), what you can do with the flash minted tokens is still largely be subject to the quantum of liquidity of flash mint friendly DEXs.
 There might be some difference in the quantum of total lending pool liquidity vs total DEX trading liquidity but I haven't crunched the numbers yet.
 If you check the [Kollateral](https://www.kollateral.co/) page (Flash Loan aggregator), the combined Aave/DyDx flash loan liquidity is $200M for ETH as at 24th Oct 2020.

+On the other hand, once DeFi lenders start accepting flash mint tokens, then there's a bit more freedom to mint an godly amount and then execute some weird interest rate related strategy that ends up yielding a positive outcome for the minter.

 ***So what benefits does Flash Minting offer?***